remix-run/remix-website/data/posts/server-components.md

 ## But ...
 We're Not Sure

-We're not sure you'll actually want to enable server components for some of your routes.
+We're not sure you'll actually want to enable server components for some, or even most, of your routes.

 First, backend infrastructure is getting _really_ good.
 Not only can you can run your app servers at the edge, but you can get your data to the edge with things like [Fly.io Postgres Read Replicas][fly], [Cloudflare KV][cf-kv] and [Durable Objects][cf-durable-objects], [FaunaDB][fauna], [Deno Deploy][deno] and more.
-These technologies enable you to render full pages, even with user data, in mere milliseconds.
+These technologies enable you to render full pages—even with user data—in mere milliseconds.
 Remix already works with these technologies.

 If you can render a full document in under a second, rendering that in streamed chunks of UI in quick succession might actually be a degraded user experience.